jgm/pandoc/doc/lua-filters.md

 be included, as is possible in formats like LaTeX, reStructuredText, and Org, then these will be included in the resulting document.
 Any media elements are added to those retrieved from the other parsed input files.
+Use the `read_env` parameter to modify this behavior.

 The `format` parameter defines the format flavor that will be parsed.
 This can be either a string, using `+` and `-` to enable